Bhagwan06/quiz-page/README.md

 # Simple Quiz Page

-This simple quiz app built with HTML and CSS allows users to answer a few basic quiz questions.
+This simple quiz page built with HTML and CSS allows users to answer a few basic quiz questions.
 It is a responsive and beginner-friendly project, suitable for practicing HTML forms and CSS layout techniques.

 ## Features